Stratio/genai-examples/example-chain-virtualizer/README.md

 VIRTUALIZER_BASE_PATH=/service/virtualizer
 ```

+Please note that the Virtualizer host, when using the *Stratio GenAI Developer Proxy*, should be configured with the value provided by the *Stratio GenAI Developer Proxy*.

 5. Run the chain `virtualizer_chain/main.py`.
 You can do it in the terminal or in PyCharm.
 You can open the Swagger UI in the URL `http://127.0.0.1:8080/`.

 ```bash